inventeeo/textmoment-support/README.md

 1. Open the app
 2. Tap "Image Scan"
 3. Capture each page
-4. Tap Image Counting Number on top right area of the camera screen when finished
+4. Tap Image Counting numbers on top right area when finished
-5. crop image if you need, 'Scan' when finished.

 ### Does the app work offline?
 Yes!
-All scanning and text recognition features work without internet connection.
+All basic scanning and text recognition features work without internet connection.
+AI-enhanced features require internet connectivity.

+### What are AI scan credits?
+AI scan credits allow you to use advanced AI features like enhanced OCR, math solving, and translation.
+Free users receive 5 credits per month, while subscribers receive 100 credits per month.

+### How do I subscribe to the Basic plan?
+1. Open the app
+2. Tap on "Settings" or look for subscription options
+3. Select "Basic" plan at $2.49/month
+4. Complete the purchase through Apple's payment system

+### How do I cancel my subscription?
+Subscriptions can be managed through your Apple ID:
+1. Go to Settings > [Your Name] > Subscriptions
+2. Find Text Moment and tap "Cancel Subscription"

 ### Which languages are supported?
 - Afrikaans